Fast and Efficient Mortgage Application Process

 - Debt: When utilizing a "full Documentation" loan program, the lender needs to know that your other bills (not including utilities and taxes) will allow you to pay your mortgage.
 Some lenders are more lenient than others and some just have different credit qualifying criteria.

 - Credit History: The lender wants to see that you have a history of paying your bills on time.
-And if you haven't been able to, the lender looks for a reasonable explanation.
+And if you haven not been able to, the lender looks for a reasonable explanation.
 There are many different kinds of loans for all credit situations.

 - Liquid Reserves: Certain loan programs will require cash reserves.